Google Cloud Run#

 • Cloud Run –> Cloud Run Admin

-1. Click on Continue.
+6. Click on Continue.
 Then, click on Create key.
 Select JSON and then Create.
-Download the JSON file to a secure location in you computer.
+Download the JSON file to a secure location on your computer.
 Click Done.

 Configuration#